Underpin-WP/taxonomy-loader/readme.md

 # Underpin Taxonomy Loader

-Loader That assists with registering post type taxonomies to a WordPress website.
+Loader That assists with registering taxonomy taxonomies to a WordPress website.

 ## Installation